0

 Let’s Talk About Periods

-During regularly scheduled programming (a.k.a period through childbirth years) our ovaries pump out estrogen during the first half of the cycle and then, after ovulation at mid-month, they pump out progesterone for the second half.
+During regularly scheduled programming (a.k.a puberty through childbirth years) our ovaries pump out most estrogen during the first half of the cycle and then, after ovulation at mid-month, there is a surge of progesterone for the second half.
 Towards day 26-27 progesterone levels drop quickly and this sudden drop triggers a period as the uterine lining sheds.
 The estrogen makes the uterine lining grow and plump up.
 The progesterone stops that growth and allows the uterine lining to strengthen and mature.
+The surge of progesterone in the second half of the monthly cycle comes from the tiny sac around the ovum that breaks open as it travels along the fallopian tube to the uterus.

-If we don’t ovulate – we still get that surge of estrogen in the first half of the cycle but don’t get the surge of progesterone in the second half.
+If a woman doesn’t ovulate – there is still that surge of estrogen in the first half of the cycle but not the surge of progesterone in the second half.
 This can mean that periods get longer, or shorter.
-Longer periods happen when estrogen just keeps on growing the uterine lining and we get bloated, and we gain weight.
+Longer periods happen when estrogen just keeps on growing the uterine lining leading to bloating, and possible weight gain.
 When the uterine lining eventually sheds, that’s a lot of mass that needs to detach and drain away.
-We get cramps as this happens and a heavy period that lasts for all of eternity.
+Cramps can get worse as this happens and there may be a heavy period that lasts for all of eternity.

 Perimenopause Perception

-When these changes happen each cycle – that’s what we call perimenopause.
-We still get cycles, but they have gone all wackadoodle.
-This is when the most intense symptoms of perimenopause often start including depression, anxiety, brain fog, changes to skin and hair, joint pain, hot flashes.
-We still make some estrogen – but it’s not balanced by progesterone and it’s the lack of progesterone that creates symptoms of estrogen dominance.
+When these changes happen each cycle – that’s a big indicator of perimenopause.
+Women still get cycles, but the cycles have gone all wackadoodle.
+This is when the most intense signs of perimenopause often start: depression, anxiety, brain fog, changes to skin and hair, joint pain, hot flashes.
+We still make some estrogen – but it’s not balanced by progesterone and it’s the lack of progesterone that creates a situation known as estrogen dominance.

 [Perimenopause Formula - {Too much estrogen} + {not enough progesterone} = crazy brain, sore boobs, heavy periods]